daovincent/ESIPE/CondensedInfo/Java.md

       // Here you put useful outside variables accessible here that might be useful IN the iterator... return new Iterator<>() {
+          // Here you put useful variables for your iterator ...
+          // You can also put copies of your class variables, in order for the iterator to only see a snapshot of the class

-          // Here you put useful variables for your iterator ... private int current; // often useful to know at what index you are
+          private int current; // often useful to know at what index you are

           @Override
           public boolean hasNext() {